 But by the time he’d scored his second World Heavyweight Championship title, Maurice Tillet — who was being billed as “The Ugliest Man in Wrestling” — began suffering from failing health.
 What’s more, several “Angel” imitators had begun cropping up, diluting his brand.

-Tillet fought his last match in 1953, when he lost to Bert Assirati.
-Just one year later, Maurice Tillet died in Chicago, Illinois.
-He was 51 years old, according to the Human Marvels.
+Tillet fought his last match in 1953, which he lost to Bert Assirati.
+Just one year later, Maurice Tillet died in Chicago, Illinois, at 51 years old.

 Was Maurice Tillet Actually “The Real-Life Shrek?”